-Discover how to prepare your data product information for automation.
+Discover how to prepare the CSV that contains your product data for automation.
 This ensures seamless integration between your data and digital flipbooks, to make it easier to have a better process.

 Table of contents: